Qon/combinassembly/README.md

         - Possibility of removing operations `arith` and `decid` from language and supply them as "standard library" macros instead?
         - Will need blueprint string decoder added to interface
     - 1 tick jump possible?

+# Executing

+If python3 is installed then run something like:

+    python3 -m http.server

+or use another [simple file server of your choice](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server) from project directory and navigate to <localhost:8000>

+Or

+    deno run cli.js

+cli.js currently only assembles the source from a local variable for now, so you will have to edit it.

 # Credits